Orkney has been at the forefront of the renewable energy industry for decades.

 Orkney is also associated with a strong craft industry, and is home to a number of world-recognised jewellers.

-In turn, tourism and hospitality are also thriving Orkney, as people flock to the isles for a taste of island life.
+Our tourism and hospitality industries are also big business in Orkney, as people flock to the isles for a taste of island life.